Sir Ed Davey says Lib Dems will drop key pledge to put penny on income tax

 “In the blue wall seats, which we’ve never really been competitive before, the evidence is we’re now becoming super-competitive.”

-The Liberal Democrats have become the first major political party to adopt an early version of its manifesto for a general election expected next year.
+The Liberal Democrats have become the first major political party to adopt an early version of their manifesto for a general election expected next year as they enter their third day of annual conference.

 Keeping the triple lock for pensions, introducing a £5 billion social care package and banning sewage dumping are among pledges the party says are central to the newly approved document.